jonnonz1/nz-statute-book/acts/public/2021/births-deaths-marriages-and-relationships-registration-act-2021.md

 **Named person searches**

 ### 91 Any person may request access to information in relation to named person
-(1) A person whose identity is confirmed under section 88 may request the Registrar-General to— (a) search for information relating to a named person’s birth, death, marriage (or intended marriage), civil union, or name change; or
+(1) A person may, after their identity is confirmed under section 88 (if required), request the Registrar-General to— (a) search for information relating to a named person’s birth, death, marriage (or intended marriage), civil union, or name change; or
   (b) provide a printout or certificate of the information; or (c) permit the inspection of, or provide a copy of, a source document relating to a named person’s birth, death, marriage (or intended marriage), civil union, or name change; or